 Lucky you!
 You’re planning a trip to Maui!
 Whether this is your first time or you’re a regular Maui visitor, there’s always something new to learn.
 Just when you think you have it all figured out, something new pops up . . . or closes down, unfortunately.
 We live on Maui so we know this island, and it’s never boring!
 Beautiful, enchanting, romantic, healing, fascinating, sometimes maybe even a little aggravating (we do have traffic here).
 But never boring.

 This Maui travel guide will help you with your basic planning, and below are our answers to some of the most commonly asked questions about Maui.
 For other helpful Maui travel tips, including how to choose where to stay on Maui, take a look at our ALL ABOUT MAUI blog.
 We add new information and topics on a regular basis, so check back often.
-For specific suggestions on what to do, where to eat, and how to get around, see THINGS TO DO.
+For specific suggestions on what to do, where to eat, and how to explore the island, see THINGS TO DO.
 And if you’re interested in grabbing the latest bargains (let’s face it, who isn’t?), you’ll want to subscribe to our free Maui Deals & Steals enewsletter.

-Maui is one of the seven principal (meaning inhabited) islands in the state of Hawaii.
-The island of Oahu is located to the northwest; the island of Hawaii (known as the Big Island) is located to the south.
+Maui is one of the seven principal (inhabited) islands in the state of Hawaii.
+The island of Oahu is located to the northwest of Maui; the island of Hawaii (known as the Big Island) is located to the south.
 Oahu is too far away to see from Maui, unless you are blessed with a very high vantage point on an exceptionally clear day.
 You can see the Big Island in the distance from East Maui under clear conditions.
-The islands of Lanai and Molokai, however, are located less than 10 miles to the west and northwest of Maui and are clearly visible from Maui’s western shores.
-The island of Kahoolawe, off Maui’s south shore, is uninhabited and access is restricted.
+The islands of Lanai and Molokai are located less than 10 miles to the west and northwest of Maui and are clearly visible from Maui’s western shores.
+The island of Kahoolawe is visible from Maui’s south shore, but that island is uninhabited and access is restricted.